-- Choose a filter parameter type. - Define a condition. - Specify whether the parameter is required or optional.
-Dynamic filter parameters are always optional. - Select a display type from the list of available display options described in Table 5-1. - Specify a list of values from which a user can select values.
+- Choose a filter parameter type.

+- Define a condition.

+- Specify whether the parameter is required or optional.
+Dynamic filter parameters are always optional.

+- Specify a display type.

+- Specify a list of values from which a user can select values.
 You can specify a static list, or a dynamic list.
 You can create a dynamic list of values at the data set level, or at the current column level.